Support groups for bereaved families

 - Support Group Participant

-SSAFA's support groups provide a network of people who have been through a similar tragedy, giving you the opportunity to talk though your emotions with an understanding compassionate group.
+SSAFA's support groups connect you to a network of people who have been through a similar bereavement, giving you the opportunity to talk though your emotions and experiences with an understanding compassionate group.

 Each support group runs one or two day events throughout the year, where beneficiaries can meet up together and receive peer-to-peer support, facilitated in a safe environment.